Hybridless/hybridless/README.md

         //
         events?: {
           runtime: string; //Please, check runtime matrix based on the eventTypy you are using.
 If using custom runtimes use container runtime constant
-          eventType: 'httpd', 'process', 'schedulerTask', 'lambda', 'lambdaContainer';
+          eventType: 'httpd', 'process', 'scheduledTask', 'lambda', 'lambdaContainer';
           handler?: string; //this, takes precende over function handler - Usefulll for multi-purpose clusters enabled?: boolean; //defaults to true
           memory?: number; //defaults to 1024 - takes precedence over OFunction.memory role?: string; //event execution role

           /* Container type specific */
-          //Only allowed for httpd, process, schedulerTask and lambdaContainer - Please, if using custom docket file, read the how to customize section dockerFile?: string; //relative path to the project entrypoint?: string; //in case of using container runtimes, you can always make custom entrypoints additionalDockerFiles?: [{ from: string, to: string }?];
+          //Only allowed for httpd, process, scheduledTask and lambdaContainer - Please, if using custom docket file, read the how to customize section dockerFile?: string; //relative path to the project entrypoint?: string; //in case of using container runtimes, you can always make custom entrypoints additionalDockerFiles?: [{ from: string, to: string }?];